 From home furnaces to warehouse forklifts – propane is the product that powers our lives, and during winter, the consumption of propane increases exponentially in both industrial and residential sectors, leading to price hikes and supply shortages.

-January is a month when propane is an irreplaceable commodity that keeps factories in operation and our homes warm and cozy, but it is also an extremely flammable material with explosive force when transported and stored in pressurized form.
+January is a month when propane is an irreplaceable commodity.
+It keeps factories in operation and our homes warm and cozy, but it is also an extremely flammable material with explosive force in pressurized form.

 At Custom Truck One Source, the nation’s one-stop shop for propane transportation trucks, we try to raise awareness about proper handling and storage of propane during winter, and we’re simplifying OSHA (Occupational Safety And Health Administration) and CGA (Compressed Gas Association) regulations here in 18 easy-to-understand tips that will help you be responsible and safe when you’re around this flammable, hydrocarbon gas fuel:

 Propane is a gas at standard temperature and pressure, but for transportation purposes, it is compressed to a liquid.

 On a commercial scale, these types of equipment transport and distribute propane:

 Road Tanker: Used for direct deliveries to high volume consumers, like petrol stations and large industrial users.

 Ship: Large tankers called Gas Carriers or VLGCs (Very Large Gas Carriers).